jbcool17/railsapijwt/README.md

 > demonstrating APIs &amp; Json Web Token Creation/Authentication
 > [FrontEnd Repo](https://github.com/jbcool17/railsapijwt-frontend)

-This project uses the Rails 5 api only setting for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom scripts.
-They are currently hosted from [github.io/railsapijwt-frontend](https://github.com/jbcool17/railsapijwt-frontend).
+This project uses the Rails 5 API setting for the backend and a jekyll site generator to compile various mini sites using JS FrontEnd Frameworks(React) via custom scripts.
+They are currently hosted from [github.io/railsapijwt-frontend](https://jbcool17.github.io/railsapijwt-frontend/).
 The purpose of this is to learn about APIs and Javascript Front-End Frameworks.

 ## Table of Contents